What does my baby look like in week 10?

 It’s likely that you’ve now had your booking appointment!
 If not, don’t worry.
-Your booking visit will usually happen when you are between eight and 12 weeks pregnant.
+Your booking visit will usually happen when you are between 8 and 12 weeks of pregnancy.

 If you haven’t had yours yet, remember to ask your midwife for your free prescriptions form (FW8) so you can apply for an NHS ‘maternity exemption’ certificate.